Philippines PEO Services

 Philippines PEO & Employer of Record Services

-Global PEO Services (GPS) helps companies hire employees in the Philippines without establishing a legal entity.
+Global PEO Services (GPS), a Safeguard Global company, helps companies hire employees in the Philippines without establishing a legal entity.
 All human resources, benefits, payroll, and tax needs for the employees are managed by our Philippines PEO, while the new hires and headquarter teams focus on your business goals.
 Using a Philippines PEO is the fastest and most efficient way to develop a workforce in the Philippines.

 When hiring employees in the Philippines, establishing a subsidiary or branch office is not always the best route, as it’s often a lengthy and expensive process.
 Hiring via a Professional Employer Organization (PEO), or Employer of Record (EOR), is a faster and often more effective option – especially when starting up in a new country.

-Global PEO Services hires the employees on your behalf, legally contracting them through our subsidiary in accordance with Philippines labor laws.
+We hire the employees on your behalf, legally contracting them through our subsidiary in accordance with Philippines labor laws.
 As a result, the burden of compliance is on us and the employees can begin work for your company in a matter of days.
 PEOs/EORs provide you with a streamlined option for hiring employees, testing markets, and responding to growing business needs in the Philippines.
-With Global PEO Services, you get control without taking on legal entity liabilities, contractor risks, or sacrificing on talent or speed to market.
+With our Philippines PEO Services, you get control without taking on legal entity liabilities, contractor risks, or sacrificing on talent or speed to market.

 Philippines - Country Overview